-For several years, I tracked my macros in MyFitnessPal based on daily gram goals I set for protein, fat and carbohydrates.
+For several years, I felt tracking my macros in MyFitnessPal based on daily gram goals I set for protein, fat and carbohydrates was the healthiest approach to fat loss.
 Why?
-I believed cycling my carbs (some days were under 50g net carbs while some days I ate over 200g carbs) and pairing my workouts to my nutrition would result in fat loss and muscle gain.
+I believed macro tracking, carb cycling, and pairing my workouts to my nutrition would result in weight loss and muscle gain.
 And it worked! …

 Stress and Low Carb Days